galaxyproject/training-material/topics/fair/tutorials/dataplant-arcs/tutorial.md

 >    - This is the root of the ARC folder structure (e.g. *TalinumPhotosynthesis*)
 >    - This will bring up the investigation information in the main panel
 >    - Notice that the Identifier has already been filled in for you (but you can still change it)
+>    - Behind the scenes this information will be saved as an Excel sheet `isa.investigation.xlsx`
 >
 >    ![screenshot of the investigation metadata screen](images/investigation-empty.png)
 >
 > 2. **Add a title** for your investigation
 >    - This should be a concise but descriptive title
 >    - Tip: think of what you would name your publication based on this investigation
->    - For this tutorial, you could your title to `Effect of Drought on Talinum Photosynthesis`
+>    - For this tutorial, you could set your title to `Effect of Drought on Talinum Photosynthesis`
 >
 > 3. **Add a description** for your investigation
 >   - Here you can describe your main research questions and methods in a few sentences or paragraphs.